de-dh/MPY-RF/README.md

 During idle periods the digital output (DO) pin of the receiver transitions randomly between 1 and 0.

-Peter Hinch's mpyremote (used to record signals of remote power plugs) overcomes this problem by manually starting to record data.
+Peter Hinch's [micropython_remote](https://github.com/peterhinch/micropython_remote)  (used to record signals of remote power plugs) overcomes this problem by manually starting to record data.
 The rf signal has to be present already when the user starts the recording procedure.
 To record data, the state of the DO pin is retrieved by polling it in a loop.
 Therefore, the program doesn't rely on IRQs which can problematic.